Enrollment and Attendance FAQs

 Any student in grades K–12 who resides in Missouri.

 How many of my children can I enroll?

 Because MOVA provides the lesson plans and materials needed for grades K–12, many parents find it easy to enroll multiple children in the program.

 Because MOVA is a public school program, there is no tuition.
 Qualified families may receive a loaner computer and printer.
 These computer systems are instructional property and must be returned when the student leaves MOVA.
 Students and families are responsible for providing some common household materials (such as printer ink and paper).
 Our enrollment consultants can help address your technological and computer questions and needs.

 What is the attendance policy?

 As Missouri public school students, all MOVA students must comply with the state-required minimum number of 180 instructional days.
 The parent/Learning Coach logs daily attendance in the Online School.
 Attendance and progress reports are also reported to students' home districts on a regular basis.
-In the event a student does not consistently work in the program, the resident district could withdraw permission for the child to attend MOVA.
+In the event a student does not consistently work in the program and complete instructional activities, MOVA may disenroll a student consistent with the program’s engagement policy.

 All families must attend parent orientation, and new students will complete the Online Learning course via the Online School.
 Families are expected to maintain regular communication with MOVA teachers, and students and parents/Learning Coaches need to check their email and phone messages daily.